Analytical solution for optimal protocols of weak drivings: Abstract

 \section{Abstract}

-The analytical expression for the optimal protocol of the thermodynamic work and its variance for finite-time, isothermal and weak processes is presented.
-The method that solves the Euler-Lagrange integral equation is quite general and depends only on the properties of time-reversal symmetry of the optimal protocol.
-The solution is proven to be physically consistent and many examples are solved to illustrate the method.
-To overcome the hypothesis consistency problem of the singular part of the solution, an interpretation of the appearance of the delta peaks and their derivatives is presented.
+One of the main objectives of science is the recognition of a general pattern in a particular phenomenon in some particular regime.
+In this work, this is achieved with the analytical expression for the optimal protocol that minimizes the thermodynamic work and its variance for finite-time, isothermal, and weak processes.
+The method that solves the Euler-Lagrange integral equation is quite general and depends only on the time-reversal symmetry of the optimal protocol, which is proven generically for the regime considered.
+The solution is composed of a straight line with jumps at the boundaries and impulse-like terms.
+Already known results are deduced, and many new examples are solved corroborating this pattern.
+Slowly-varying and sudden cases are deduced in their appropriate asymptotic limits.
+Comparison with numerical procedures is limited by the nonavailability of the present methods of the literature to produce solutions in the space of distributions.